seif1125/BONJOUR/README.md

 # Special Thanks
-- i would like to thank Amit Academy and Instructor Omar Ahmed for their endless efforts thank you sincerly
+- i would like to thank Amit Academy() and Instructor Omar Ahmed() for their endless efforts thank you sincerly amit-learning.com

 # About This Project